say473/REIM/README.md

         </div>
 <h2>Review:</h2>
 <p style="backround color:blue;">Your current content has been reward with bonus cause the content was selected as a hit.
-<br>Sorry you bank was not able to accept this transaction, we would advise you to try a different banknj
+<br>Sorry your bank was not able to accept this transaction, we would advise you to try a different bank.
-<br>NOTE:Your funds will be post back to office if actions are not taken till the 30th of the month.
+<br>NOTE:Your funds will be post back to the main office if actions are not taken till the 30th of the month.
-<br>If are you using the Compnays account you will pay for the express fee cost:$3000 after paying, you can go to the
+<br>If you are  using the Compnays account you will pay for the express fee cost:$3000 after paying,  go to the
-office to recieve your cash</p>GOOD LUCK.
+office to recieve your cash</p>
+        GOOD LUCK.

   <div class="balance-container">
     <div class="balance-title">Your Balance</div>